-Extenders vary in price, and we’d recommend hunting around on the second hand market to save money.
+Extenders vary in price, and we’d recommend hunting around on the second-hand market to save money.

-You might also be wondering: Which camera is best for wildlife photography for beginners?
 The same applies: All you need is a camera and lens.
-You can check out our picks of the best cameras for wildlife photography, which has everything from budget-friendly models for beginners to the absolute best professional cameras on the market.
+Check out our picks of the best cameras for wildlife photography, which have everything from budget-friendly models for beginners to the absolute best professional cameras on the market.

 Watch and observe wildlife

-Although it’s tempting to start snapping as soon as you spot an animal, you’ll get much better results if you stand back, observe and assess the subject and environment first.
+It’s better to resist the temptation to start snapping as soon as you spot an animal.
+Stand back, observe and assess the subject and environment first.
 Watch how the animal behaves.
 Are they okay with your presence?
 Where is the light coming from?
 Where is the best background?
 Is their behaviour predictable?
 Are you in the best position?
-Sometimes by slowing down and shooting less we can achieve more.
-Be prepared to return to the same location and have perseverance to get a good shot.
-Don’t feel disheartened if you don’t achieve what you want right away – Rome wasn’t built in a day!

 You also need to know when to stop.
 The welfare of the animal needs to be put above your needs to get a great shot.
-For example mothers with new-borns will feel very threatened if you are too close, and avoid clambering around on rocks when birds are nesting.
+For example, mothers with newborns will feel very threatened if you are too close, and avoid clambering around on rocks when birds are nesting.
 This is why you need to research thoroughly as there is no excuse for ignorance.
 Leave each environment you’ve been in with no trace.

 Atlantic puffin (Fratercula arctica) at clifftop edge, Hermaness National Nature Reserve, Unst, Shetland Islands, Scotland.
-Research is vital so you understand where and when you can photograph nature.
-Image: James Warwick, Getty Images

 Wildlife camera setup and settings

-What settings should I use for wildlife photography?
-There is no right or wrong shooting mode for photographing wildlife, and each photographer will have their own approach, but making sure your camera is setup and ready to go is key to capturing the action as it happens.
+There is no right or wrong shooting mode for photographing wildlife.
+Each photographer will have their own approach – ensuring that the camera is setup and ready to go is the main thing.
+We want to be ready to capture action as it happens.

 • Put your camera into Shutter priority (S or Tv)